Blogiversary?

 My latent OCD tendencies are causing me to feel overwhelmed by the clutter and disarray created by all these boxes.
 It’s like having a persistent buzzing noise in my ears; the visual chaos of stuff scattered everywhere is exacerbating my stress levels.
 Last night, I had a meltdown due to the mounting pressure, and Stephanie is graciously trying to support me through it all.
 She truly is a remarkable person for being so patient and understanding.

 We managed to make some progress on Tuesday when we packed up a significant portion of the kitchen at Stephanie’s house, thanks to the invaluable help of Elizabeth.
 However, there’s still a considerable amount of work left to do there.
 Additionally, I still have about two truckloads of belongings at my own house that need to be transported to the new place.
+Choose Roadmoto Trailer Rentals for secure transport of your equipment and other belongings.

 Continue ReadingMoving is Hard, Barbie